Mei-Wei ’72, P’22 and Amy Cheng P’22 establish Distinguished Lecture in Technology

 Mei-Wei ’72, P’22 and Amy Cheng P’22 have established the Distinguished Lecture in Technology at Cornell University, providing an intimate forum for CEOs and other leaders of transformative companies to interact with the university community.

-Anne Chow ’88, M.Eng. ’89, MBA ’90, CEO of AT&T Business, will be the inaugural speaker and will give the talk “Leading as a Lifelong Learner” on Thursday, March 26, from 4-5 p.m. in the Phillips Hall Auditorium 101.
+Anne Chow ’88, M.Eng. ’89, MBA ’90, CEO of AT&T Business, will be the inaugural speaker and will give the virtual talk “Leading as a Lifelong Learner” on Thursday, March 25, from 4-5 p.m.

 The focus of the Cheng Distinguished Lecture is technology leadership and the impact of technology on society.
 CEOs and other business leaders invited to give the lecture will use their unique perspectives to help faculty and students understand the broader implications of their research and how it is applied.
 Distinguished lecturers will also share their thoughts on disruptive technologies, strategies for successful decision-making, and innovation in science and engineering.